OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Datastores

-The [Storage Subsystem]({{% relref "../../cloud_clusters_infrastructure_configuration/storage_system_configuration/overview#sm" %}}) allows users to set up images, which can be operating systems or data, to be used in Virtual Machines easily.
+The [Storage Subsystem]({{% relref "../../cloud_clusters_infrastructure_configuration/storage_system_configuration/overview#sm" %}}) allows users to set up images, which can be operating systems or data, to be easily used in Virtual Machines.
 These images can be used by several Virtual Machines simultaneously and also shared with other users.

 Here you can configure the default values for the Datastores and Image templates.
 There is more information about the template syntax [here]({{% relref "../configuration_references/img_template#img-template" %}}).

 - `DATASTORE_LOCATION`: Path for Datastores.
-It is the same for all the hosts and Front-end.
+It is the same for all the Hosts and Front-end.
 It defaults to `/var/lib/one/datastores` (or in self-contained mode defaults to `$ONE_LOCATION/var/datastores`).
-Each datastore has its own directory (called `BASE_PATH`) of the form: `$DATASTORE_LOCATION/<datastore_id>`.
+Each Datastore has its own directory (called `BASE_PATH`) of the form: `$DATASTORE_LOCATION/<datastore_id>`.
 You can symlink this directory to any other path, if needed. `BASE_PATH` is generated from this attribute each time oned is started.
 - `DATASTORE_CAPACITY_CHECK`: Check that there is enough capacity before creating a new image.
 Defaults to `yes`.
 - `DEFAULT_IMAGE_TYPE`: Default value for `TYPE` field when it is omitted in a template.
 Values accepted are:
   - `OS`: Image file holding an operating system